 In less than five minutes, I had three experienced people helping me troubleshoot.

-In general, Facebook groups are a great way to see alternate solutions to either simple or complex problems you haven’t even come up against yet.
+In general, Facebook groups are a great way to see alternate solutions to either simple or complex problems you haven’t even come up with yet.

 You don’t know what you don’t know, and Facebook groups are a gold mine to learn the answers you didn’t even know you were supposed to be seeking in the first place!